tractorjuice/Building_Wardley_BoK/README.md

 Part 9: Analysing all the Wardley Mapping Text

-Part 10: How to create a tweet from Simon's medium posts
+Part 10: How to create a tweet summarising a Wardley Mapping blog post

 ## Author